lorencerri/Discord-Bot/README.md

 # Hello!

-Thank you for viewing the source code, keep in mind **"Last Episode"** means *the last time the file was modified*.
+Thank you for viewing the source code, keep in mind **"Latest Episode"** means *the last time the file was modified*.

 # Please Read: